Notes on Gauge Fields and Discrete Series representations in de Sitter spacetimes: Summary Outlook

 The $1-$loop sphere path integral encodes Lorentzian information in the form of Harish-Chandra characters of the corresponding UIR.
 In addition to the bulk degrees of freedom (\ref{bulk_character_PI}) there are \emph{edge modes} (\ref{edge_character_PI}) corresponding to a $2-$dimensional Discrete Series UIR.
 These UIRs have been shown to arise in the free theory, thus we want to further understand their dynamics and whether they interact with the bulk degrees of freedom.

-We could envision considering an interacting gauge theory.\footnote{For example a weakly interacting Einstein-Maxwell theory.} The $2-$point structure of the interacting $2-$point function can be studied with the Källén+Lehmann spectral decomposition \citep{Kallen:1952zz, Lehmann:1954xi,Loparco:2023rug,Hollands:2011we,DiPietro:2021sjt,Bros:1990cu,Bros:1995js,Bros:2009bz}
+We could envision considering an interacting gauge theory.\footnote{For example a weakly interacting Einstein-Maxwell theory.} The $2-$point structure of the interacting $2-$point function can be studied with the Källén-Lehmann spectral decomposition \citep{Kallen:1952zz, Lehmann:1954xi,Loparco:2023rug,Hollands:2011we,DiPietro:2021sjt,Bros:1990cu,Bros:1995js,Bros:2009bz}

 where the contour $\mathcal{C}$ is around the values of $\Delta$ defining the corresponding UIR, $\rho(\Delta)$ is a non-negative spectral function and $\langle \mathcal{O}(x) \mathcal{O}(x') \rangle_{\textnormal{Free}}$ is the corresponding free $2-$point function.\footnote{Generalisations to operator with space-time indices is straightforward.}